NelcifranMagalhaes/portfolio_dev/README.md

 > Portfolio online for devs.

-A simple portfolio online for add skills and contact maked with ReactJs and Materialize.
+A simple portfolio online for add skills and contact made with ReactJs and Materialize.

 ![](dev_programmer.gif)